philippines69/carlcastroarchives/_posts/2022-06-28-my-first-post-finally.md

 Don't get me wrong; this was an excellent learning experience.
 I've learned a lot of **CSS**, **HTML**, and some **Javascript** as well.
 Maybe I should scrap my plans of becoming an engineer and transition into web dev instead!
 It's quite fun!
 (Just kidding.
 Or am I?)

-_I think I'll make a post detailing the short but painful journey I took to launch this blog.
+_I think I'll make a post detailing the short but painful journey it took to launch this blog.
 It'll come out Soon Enough_™